 Prior to joining the UC San Diego Health System in 2013, Dr. Irwin was the Chief of Psychiatry and Psychosocial Services and founder of the Psychiatry Programs at San Diego Hospice and The Institute for Palliative Medicine.
 In 2009, his programs were honored with the Gold Achievement Award from the American Psychiatric Association’s Institute on Psychiatric Services.
-Previously he was engaged in basic neuroscience investigations of the role of synaptically-localized, experience-dependent protein synthesis in synaptic plasticity.

 Dr. Irwin earned his medical degree and a PhD in neuroscience at the University of Illinois, Urbana-Champaign.
 In 2006, he successfully completed his psychiatry residency at UC San Diego as chief resident of Outpatient Psychiatric Services, as well as a two-year elective in hospice and palliative care at San Diego Hospice and The Institute for Palliative Medicine.
 He is a diplomate of the American Board of Psychiatry and Neurology, with subspecialty certification in psychosomatic medicine.

 In 2014 he was named a fellow of the Academy of Psychosomatic Medicine, and he is also an active member of the American College of Psychiatrists, American Academy of Hospice and Palliative Medicine, National Palliative Care Research Center, American Psychosocial Oncology Society, and the National Hospice and Palliative Care Organization.

 For more information, see Patient & Family Support Services

 at Moores Cancer Center, as well as Scott A. Irwin, MD, PhD, FAPM